ASKBOT/django-frontend-i18n/README.md

 The endpoint returns all messages for the app at once, this may be unacceptable for very large applications.

+Serving per-route catalogs may be in the future plans.

 If you have a SSR frontend - you could in the SSR load all messages on startup and store them.
 The frontend would load the landing page and then asynchronously load all the strings.
 This approach could work for relatively large apps.